ahmed1232clif/new-docker/README.md

 * if you dont have git then - yum install git -y
 * git clone https://github.com/ahmed1232clif/new-docker
-* cd <any of the directory>
+* cd (any of the directory)
 * docker-compose up -d

-  and you are good to go
+And you are good to go

 do let me know if anything